-There are very few dentists in Romania who have an agreement with CNAS.
+Dental care can be provided in the public sector or at private clinics.
+There are however very few dentists in Romania who have an agreement with CNAS.
 With these dentists, you can receive reimbursement for certain procedures, but most often you will need to pay for the treatment yourself.
 Dental care is provided free of charge for patients aged 18 or younger.
 Urgent medical care is free for everyone.

 Show your European Health Insurance Card and identity card when collecting your prescribed medicines at a pharmacy in Romania.
-This will allow you to receive reimbursement for prescription medicines.
-The level varies from one medicine to another.
+You must also present a prescription prescribed by a doctor authorized in an EU Member State.
+The level of reimbursement varies from one medicine to another.
 Medicines are either completely free or partially reimbursed.
-Children under the age of 18 and pregnant women receive free medication.
+Persons under the age of 18 and pregnant women receive free medication.